MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ---
 # Learning Bash with Azure CLI

-In this tutorial, you will learn to create and query Azure resource using Bash and the Azure CLI.
+In this tutorial, you will learn to create and query Azure resources using Bash and the Azure CLI.
+You will learn how to do the following:

 > [!div class="checklist"]
 >
+> - Querying results as JSON dictionaries or arrays
+> - Formatting output as JSON, table, or TSV
-> -
+> - Querying and formatting single and multiple values
+> - Use If/Then, Case, Do Until, Do While, Grep, and For Each
-> -
+> - Work with local and environment variables

 If you don't have an Azure subscription, create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.